Volunteers make a difference in advancing exceptional care

 Volunteers at Grand River Hospital (GRH) are a committed and outstanding team of individuals who offer their time and skills to make a difference in our health care community.
-GRH has one of the largest volunteer forces in the region, with nearly 1000 volunteers at the hospital's KW and Freeport campuses.
+GRH has one of the largest volunteer forces in the region, with nearly 1000 volunteers at the hospital's KW and Freeport campuses as well as our regional cancer centre.

 Our volunteer resources department maintains an adequate and competent number of volunteers to complement and enhance the staff in the delivery of health care.
 Our role is to enhance the personal well-being and comfort of our patients with highly motivated and appropriately trained and screened volunteers.